PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Evaluation

 \subsection{Implementation Overhead}

-We utilize CACTI 7.0~\cite{cacti} with a 32 nm logic process technology to evaluate the area, power, and timing overheads of the buddy cache.
+We use CACTI 7.0~\cite{cacti} with a 32 nm logic process technology to evaluate the area, power, and timing overheads of the buddy cache.
 The DRAM process used to implement PIM cores is approximately $10\times$ less dense and $3\times$ slower than the logic process~\cite{upmem_hotchips}, so we scale the overhead of our buddy cache accordingly.
-The buddy cache is implemented as a 16-entry fully associative cache, with each entry comprising a 1-bit valid flag, a 4-byte tag, and a 4-byte cache block.
-Moreover, an LRU-based replacement policy is employed.
-Together, these components results in a minimal area overhead of 0.019~mm$^2$, a power overhead of 5~mW, and an access latency of less than one PIM core logic cycle.
+Our evaluation indicates that the buddy cache adds only 0.019~mm$^2$, a power overhead of 5~mW, and an access latency of less than one PIM core logic cycle.